GISBlox/mcp-server/docs/vstudio-setup.md

-# Visual Studio Setup
+# Debugging in Visual Studio

-This guide explains how to configure Visual Studio for use with the GISBlox MCP Server.
+This guide explains how to configure Visual Studio for debugging the GISBlox MCP Server.

-Refer to the [Hosted MCP Server setup guide](hosted-mcp-setup.md) if you do not want to install or configure anything locally.
+Refer to the [Hosted MCP Server setup guide](hosted-mcp-setup.md) if you do not want to debug locally.

 ## Requirements

 - Visual Studio 2022 (17.14.9 or later) installed and configured with Copilot
 - GISBlox MCP Server built locally

-## Setup Instructions
+## Debug Instructions

 1. Go to the `.mcp.json` file in the `Solution Items` folder.

-2. Either add your service key to the `GISBLOX_SERVICE_KEY` property in the `env` section of the file, or add it as a system environment variable.

-   Refer to the [README](../README.md#%EF%B8%8F-usage) for more information on obtaining a service key.
+2. Double-check the file looks similar to the one below:

    ```json
     {